envynoiz/countimer/readme.md

 ## Events
 By default the countimer events are disabled in order not to call them every second, minute or hour.
-If you really want to use them, then set the option `enableEvents` to true.
+If you really want to use them, set the `enableEvents` option to true.
 * Every hour
 ```
 $('.timer').countimer({